 Long-Term Player Development (LTPD) is a systemic approach developed and adopted by Golf Canada in partnership with the PGA of Canada to maximize a participant’s potential and involvement in our sport.
 The Long-Term Player Development Guide —version 2.0—marks the second iteration of the important blueprint which provides research, statistics and insight into Canada’s player development pathway.
 Included are findings and adjustments that have evolved within the sport of golf since the last version of the LTPD Guide was launched.
 LTPD is an extension of our goal to place Canada among the top golfing nations in the world.

 Future Links Driven By Acura

 As Canada’s national junior golf program, Future Links, driven by Acura has delivered world-class programming to over 1.4 million juniors since its inception in 1996.
 Over that period, Future Links has remained committed in leading the charge to provide new and insightful junior programming at affordable costs.
-Developed in conjunction with the PGA of Canada, Future Links offers a suite of programs: Golf in Schools; Learn to Play; Junior Skills Challenge; Mobile Clinics; PGA Junior League; Order of Merit and Girls Club.
+Developed by Golf Canada in conjunction with the PGA of Canada, Future Links offers a suite of programs: Golf in Schools; Learn to Play; Junior Skills Challenge; Girls’ Club; Mobile Clinics and Get Linked.